diogomatheus/diogomatheus.github.io/_posts/2019-01-24-powerful-things-markdown-editor.md

 ---
-layout: post
 title: "Powerful things you can do with the Markdown editor"
-author: diogomatheus
+image: assets/images/4.jpg
 categories: [ Jekyll, tutorial ]
-image: assets/images/4.jpg
-tags: [featured]
+tags: [ featured ]
 ---
 There are lots of powerful things you can do with the Markdown editor